 “Reject” vs. “Finish”

 An important thing to keep in mind—and one of the most common misunderstandings—is how the Reject and Finish criteria function.
 “Reject” answers do not send candidates to the end of the screener.
-They do, however, capture that this person will no qualify for the study, and will show as "Unqualified" on your list of participants.
+They do, however, capture that this person will not qualify for the study, and will show as "Unqualified" on your list of participants.

 If you DO want a candidate to skip to the end of a screener, you need to add "Finish" skip logic, like this: